MidnightDreamerX17/skill20/Skills/Alchemy.md

 # Alchemy (INT)

-Skilled Potion Brewing: The character chooses either their Alchemy Level or their Experience Level when brewing potions, whichever is most favorable to the character at the time that the check is made.

 Potion Fusion: It takes one day to conduct an act of Potion Fusion.
 The character can combine potions in the following manner:

 - 2 Potions of First Aid into 1 Potion of Cure Light Wounds